 Bandwidth and packet rates are discovered by Flow Monitor - i.e. Flow Monitor should be running in order to see flows on the network diagram.

 The hosts are arranged in an ellipse with your Mac at the centre.
-The host that has seen the most traffic is at the 12:00 position with other hosts in decreasing traffic order in an anti-clockwise direction.
+By default the host that has seen the most traffic is at the 12:00 position with other hosts in decreasing traffic order in an anti-clockwise direction.
 The Sort sub-menu of the toolbar Action menu lets you choose to order by bytes or the last time network activity was detected.

 The default (IPv4) gateway is indicated with a dark green rectangle.

 Remote hosts are initially shown with a generic PC icon, and the MAC/IP/DNS address of the interface is displayed beneath the icon.
 If a host on the LAN has 2 or more interfaces, each interface will be shown as a separate host.

 The host label (MAC/IP/DNS) will be displayed in either black or white text, depending on the average color of the pixels beneath the label.
 When using a background image in the window you may see a mixture of colours used.